darwin-dcsa/darwin-dcsa.github.io/content/sports-societies.md

 <!-- NB: Make sure you have an empty line after the closing </summary> tag, otherwise the markdown/code blocks won't show correctly. -->
 <!-- NB: Make sure you have an empty line after the closing </details> tag if you have multiple collapsible sections. -->

-<strong> If you'd like to start a new Sport or Society please get in touch with the DCSA Sports & Socities Officers </strong>
+<strong> If you'd like to start a new Sport or Society please get in touch with the DCSA Sports & Societies Officers </strong>

 # Sports & Societies
 <br>